brentjlaf/moodswings/README.md

 - **Milk Processor** converts all stored milk into coins at the start of each day using its conversion rate.

 - **Pest Control** keeps pests away from your fields.
 The basic version lasts five minutes and upgraded ones extend the duration up to thirty minutes.
-Each use consumes one item.
+Activating another while one is already running extends the remaining time rather than starting a separate timer.

 ### Consumables
 Single-use boosts like Energy Drinks or Super Fertilizer can only be purchased one at a time.